cloudvista/vaa/readme.md

 ![](img/intro.png)

-### Key Points
+### Summary
+By leveraging the traffic streaming capability of cloud-based VistA, VHA has the first-ever opportunity to comprehensively analyze the actual workflows of all clinical staff at VA medical centers.
+Such analysis would drive improved standards of practice by health care providers.
+These improvements would be prompted by the actual practice of care and not speculation about how care is being provided.

 * VAA is about workflow, analyzed by categorizing and sequencing the RPC traffic it leads to.
-* Knowing VA workflows, their frequency and overhead is key for better operations and migration to new systems.
+* Knowing VA'a actual, current workflows is key for better operations and migration to new systems.
 * Not all workflows or screens are equal - what is most used?
 What quick orders or note templates truly matter? … all this information is in the traffic of the Vista Clients.

 ### Introduction
-Each day across VA clinical staff use a suite of point-of-care applications ("VistA Applications") to create and process 50+ million documents, orders, labs, images, and transactions for veteran care.
+Each day across VA clinical staff use a suite of VistA point-of-care applications (CPRS and 40+ others) to create and process over 50 million documents, orders, labs, images, and transactions for veteran care.
 All VistA Applications process their transactions on VistA via remote procedure calls.
 In aggregate, these remote procedure calls (RPCs) between VistA Applications and VistA describe all clinical care transactions and workflows performed at VHA medical centers.

 <p align="center">
     <img src="https://github.com/cloudvista/vaa/blob/main/img/workflow-overview.svg" width="700">